Freedom-Club-Sec/Coldwire-python/COLDWIRE_PROTOCOL.md

 #### 2.2.
 Federated servers headers
 `Coldwire` server implementations *must* adhere to the following requirements for `HTTP` requests:
 - You **must not** include any headers that may indicate to a server you're intending to receive compressed (gzip, etc) response!

+- Your `Coldwire` server implementation **must not** return any compressed responses.
+Return responses as raw uncompressed bytes.

 - *All* `HTTP` field headers name **must** be lower-case, for compatiability with `HTTP/2` servers.
 The HTTP specification requires it, needed incase a Coldwire server implementation is behind another server.